The things to see and do in Seoul are almost limitless. The city is home to both ancient traditions and cutting-edge technology.

 The Great Palaces of Seoul

-Korean palaces contain some of the most unique architecture in the world.
-Ancient Korean design ensured that palaces complemented the surrounding nature but, due to Korea being controlled at different times by both China and Japan, the marriage of Chinese, Japanese and Korean palace styles has created something wholly unique.
+The Great Palaces of Seoul contain some of the world’s most extraordinary architecture.
+Ancient Korean design ensured that palaces complemented the surrounding nature.
+Due to Korea being controlled by both China and Japan at different times, the marriage of Chinese, Japanese and Korean palace styles has created something wholly unique.

-There are five different palaces (Gyeongbokgung, Changgyeonggung, Changdeokgung, Deoksugung and Gyeonghuigung) in Seoul.
-Each of them was constructed during different eras in Korean history, with each exhibiting varied styles of Korean architecture.
+Five different palaces grace Seoul: Gyeongbokgung, Changgyeonggung, Changdeokgung, Deoksugung and Gyeonghuigung.
+Each was constructed during different eras in Korean history and exhibits varied styles of Korean architecture.
+Gyeongbokgung remains the largest and most visited, while UNESCO-listed Changdeokgung features a celebrated secret garden.

 Namsangol and Bukchon Hanok villages